saquibw/RepoScorer/README.md

 - Fetch repositories from GitHub using specific queries (language, creation date).
 - Calculate a score for each repository based on various metrics (stars, forks, watchers, issues).
 - Cache results in Redis to speed up future requests.
+- Rate-limited token pool is used to authenticate requests to GitHub, with token usage tracked in Redis for efficient load distribution.
 - Exposes a REST API with Swagger UI for easy testing and interaction.
+- Error handling and input validation for language, date, and page parameters to ensure correct and meaningful results.

 ## Endpoints